Adopt a cat

 - Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry through using the contact form

-- Reserve your cat.
-If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
+- If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 - Adopt.
-Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
+Once you have seen and reserved your cat, there will be paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
-You’ll then pay an adoption fee of £60, usually by bank transfer
+You’ll then pay an adoption fee of £90 (£115 for a kitten) usually by bank transfer

 - Be supported.
 You’ll receive a follow-up call or email around three, seven and 21 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 Scroll down to view the cats and kittens available for rehoming.
 PLEASE CHECK ALL THE PAGES.

 NB: Priority will be given to adopters within the Salisbury and District CP area (SP1,2,3,4,5,6 or 9) - if you are adopting from outside our area please contact your local branch to arrange a home visit.